Shruti Haasan: Artistry and public image

 Haasan is considered among the most popular actors of Telugu cinema.
 She is one of the highest paid actresses in South Indian cinema, according to various media reports.
 Haasan has appeared in Forbes Indias Celebrity 100 list.
 She debuted at 61st position with an estimated annual income of ₹80.0 million.
 In 2016, with an estimated annual income of ₹69.0 million, she peaked at 46th position.
 Haasan is among the highest-grossing actresses in Indian cinema.

 With her debut films Anaganaga O Dheerudu and 7 Aum Arivu, critics stated that, "she shows promise.".
 Her career marked a turning point with 3.
 She went onto achieve praises for her portrayals in mainstream Telugu and Tamil films, in particular for Oh My Friend, Race Gurram, Srimanthudu, Premam and Si3.
 She has been termed, "fine performer", "graceful", "revelation" and "gorgeous" for her performances in these films.
 She has often been cast opposite the same actors more than once, featuring in two or more films with Pawan Kalyan, Suriya, Ravi Teja and Siddharth.
 She even proved to be the "lucky charm", for some of them.
 Suresh Krishnamoorthy of The Hindu find her to be "down-to-earth and someone who conceals her not-so-ok Telugu with a dazzling smile".
 Manjusha Radhakrishnan of Gulf News noted, "Haasan is one of the rare talents who don't take the star part of the celebrity too seriously."
 GQ India finds Haasan to be "a talented actress, a gifted singer and one helluva looker".
 While praising her music skills, Verve termed her a "multifaceted artiste".

-Haasan was placed first in Rediffs "Top Tamil Actresses" list.
+Haasan was placed first in Rediff.com's "Top Tamil Actresses" list.
 She was also placed 4th in its "Hottest South Indian actresses" list.
-She stood at the 24th place on Forbes India's most influential stars on Instagram in South cinema for the year 2021.
+She stood at the 24th place on Forbes Indias most influential stars on Instagram in South cinema for the year 2021.
 Haasan has frequently featured on Hyderabad Times Most Desirable Woman and Chennai Times Most Desirable Woman list.
-She became Hyderabad's Most Desirable Woman in 2013 and 2020 and Chennai's Most Desirable Woman in 2013.
-She is a celebrity endorser for brands and products such as Lloyd, Emami Navratna Talc, Fossil watches and Kalamandir Jewellers.
+She became Hyderabads Most Desirable Woman in 2013 and 2020 and Chennai's Most Desirable Woman in 2013.
+She is a celebrity endorser for brands and products such as Lloyd, Emami Navratna Talc, Fossil watches, and Kalamandir Jewellers.
 As of 2025, she is one of the most-followed Telugu actresses on Instagram.
 In 2024, she was placed 58th on IMDb's List of 100 Most Viewed Indian Stars.

-Accloades
+Accolades

 Haasan has received two Filmfare Awards South among five nominations: Best Female Debut – South for 7 Aum Arivu & Anaganaga O Dheerudu, and Best Actress – Telugu for Race Gurram.